WemimoAdewale/alx-system_engineering-devops/0x02-shell_redirections/README.md

-script that writes into file
+script that duplicates last line